 Have I mentioned the many premium panoramic trains that are hop-on/hop-off courtesy of the Swiss Travel Pass?
 And the bucket-list mountain excursions to Rigi, Stanserhorn, and Stoos which are entirely covered?

 Tickets for countless other mountain railway lines are available at half price - or better.
-SBB RailAway offers for day trips, events, and other holiday opportunities, come at a 30 percent discount for pass holders.
+SBB RailAway offers day trips, events, and other holiday opportunities at a 30 percent discount for pass holders.

 And finally, the pass also covers admission to over 500 museums across Switzerland that are part of the Swiss Museum Pass.